Find Product

 Fleet Business Types

-Fleet insurance is designed for UK businesses that operate two or more vehicles as part of their day-to-day operations.
-It is commonly used by companies that rely on vehicles for deliveries, transport, site work, or client visits, where managing separate policies would be inefficient and costly.
+Fleet insurance is built for UK businesses running two or more vehicles as part of their day-to-day work.
+It is used most often by companies that rely on vehicles for deliveries, transport, site visits and client work, where managing separate policies for every vehicle becomes inefficient as the business grows.

 Expert Tip

-For courier fleets: Ensuring your “Goods in Transit” cover matches your highest-value load is the #1 way to avoid claim rejection.
+For courier fleets: Making sure your goods in transit cover matches your highest-value load is the single most effective way to avoid claim rejection.
 Many courier businesses underestimate this limit, leading to significant out-of-pocket expenses when high-value items are lost or damaged.
-Review your maximum consignment value regularly and adjust cover accordingly.
+Review your maximum consignment value regularly and adjust the cover accordingly.

 Same-day couriers, parcel delivery companies, food delivery services, and e-commerce fulfilment businesses running multiple vehicles on time-sensitive routes.